Picanha: Its Location, Other Names, Size, and Flavor Profile

 What is Picanha’s Term Origin?

-The origin of the term ‘picanha’ is quite mysterious, with various possible explanations.
-One theory suggests that “picanha” comes from the word “picana”, originally used to describe a pole used by cattle ranchers in Portugal and Spain.
-Over time, this word traveled to Brazil, where the gaúcho cowboys started using it for the now-popular ‘picanha’ cut.
-If you’re curious about other interpretations of ‘picanha,’ check out this article.
+The origin of the term “picanha” is quite mysterious, with various possible explanations.
+One popular explanation is that “picanha” comes from the word “picana,” originally the name for a pole used by cattle ranchers in Portugal and Spain.
+This word eventually made its way to Brazil, where gaúcho cowboys started using it to describe the beef cut we now call “picanha.”
+If you’re interested in other explanations of the term “picanha”, check out this article.

 How to Pronounce Picanha?